Data report · Local infrastructure · England

 Each year of Part B annual returns, summed across LIOs reporting that year.
 Volumes shift slightly year to year because different LIOs file at different times — the share of income coming from government is the more stable signal.

+Total income each year.
 Dark bar shows the share from government grants & contracts (Part A disclosure); light bar is the rest.
 Years where fewer than 30 LIOs filed are excluded.

 In surplus, or in deficit?